I'm a bubbly, Disney fanatic, peanut-butter loving, tattoo obsessed, adrenaline junkie.

 If that's not enough to keep me busy, I have twice been a guest speaker on BBC2 popular news programme Victoria Derbyshire Show, and have an article published on the Neuropathology of Anorexia in the British Psychological Society (BPS) student Journal.
 More locally I keep involved in public speaking events at Schools, University.

-For the last five months I've been working as a Youth Counsellor for the worlds most popular cruise company.
+For most of this year I've been living on a ship working as a Youth Counsellor for the worlds most popular cruise company.
 Spending my days Island hopping my way around the Caribbean and Bahamas.... pretty cool, I know!

 It may be cliché (sorry guys...) but I find an immense amount of joy helping others develop a healthy relationship with themselves; their food, bodies, exercise, and just generally feel badass in their own skin.